Coursework Plan for the English Program

 - Introduction to Earth Evolution Science

 Advanced Geoscience Courses

 In the following phase, students choose their own balance of courses offered in geoscience, biological sciences and agro-biological resource sciences.

-Finally, the course offerings of the College of Geoscience is described.
 The College offers 67 geoscience credits.
 The minimum credit load of advanced geoscience courses is 28, whereas students typically choose around 55 geoscience credits in total.

 The graduation research yields only 10 credits (Research Seminar, Graduation Research, and Paper Preparation and Presentation) but lasts for a full year.
 Therefore geoscience students typically invest 55% of their study time into geoscience, the remaining for General Foundation Subjects and courses in biology and agro-biology.

 From the second semester students take advanced lectures on each geoscience field which are offered mostly biannually.
 Those lectures are:

 - Paleontology & Stratigraphy